Boeing B-29 Superfortress: New Mariana Islands air bases

-The nuclear weapons
+Nuclear weapons

-The most famous B-29s were the Silverplate series.
-These aircraft were extensively modified to carry nuclear weapons.
-Serious consideration was given to using the British Lancaster bomber, as this would require less modification.
+The most famous B-29s were the Silverplate series, being extensively modified to carry nuclear weapons.
+Early consideration was given to using the British Lancaster as a nuclear bomber, as this would require less modification.
+However, the superior range and high-altitude performance of the B-29 made it a much better choice, and after the B-29 began to be modified in November 1943 for carrying the atomic bomb, the suggestion for using the Lancaster never came up again.

 The most significant modification was the enlargement of the bomb bay enabling each aircraft to carry either the Thinman or Fatman weapons.
 These Silverplate bombers differed from other B-29s then in service by having fuel injection and reversible props.
 Also, to make a lighter aircraft, the Silverplate B-29s were stripped of all guns, except for those on the tail.
 Pilot Charles Sweeney credits the reversible props for saving Bockscar after making an emergency landing on Okinawa following the Nagasaki bombing.

-Enola Gay, flown by Tibbets, dropped the first bomb, called Little Boy, on Hiroshima on 6 August 1945.
+Enola Gay, flown by Colonel Paul Tibbets, dropped the first bomb, called Little Boy, on Hiroshima on 6 August 1945.
 Enola Gay is fully restored and on display at the Smithsonian's Steven F. Udvar-Hazy Center, outside Dulles Airport near Washington, D.C.
 Bockscar, piloted by Major Charles W. Sweeney, dropped the second bomb, called Fat Man, on Nagasaki three days later.
 Bockscar is on display at the National Museum of the United States Air Force.